 Substation scheme is also an issue impacting maintenance policy against pollution.
-In Greece, for example, live water washing is not an option and therefore different supply schemes must be available to avoid major power interruptions and thus maintain high reliability levels.
-The scheme usually implemented to deal with this constraint utilizes multiple bus systems and sectionalizing circuit breakers.
+In Greece, for example, live water washing has not been a realistic option and therefore different supply schemes have had to be available to avoid power interruptions and maintain high reliability levels.
+The scheme usually implemented to deal with this constraint has utilized multiple bus systems and sectionalizing circuit breakers.

 One substation scheme that is fully resistant to environmental impact from the start is a GIS installation (i.e. fully enclosed in SF6).
 While risk of any pollution related problem is virtually eliminated and there is also a saving in space, other issues to consider include maintenance as well as installation costs.